-Thanksgiving through a Jewish lens
+Thanksgiving Through a Jewish Lens

-Featuring Rabbi Pam Frydman
+By Rabbi Pam Frydman

 As we well know, Thanksgiving is an American holiday.
 Families and friends get together to enjoy a delicious meal, visit with one another and perhaps watch football.
 Thanksgiving is not a Jewish holiday and it is not a holiday connected with any one religion.
 Rather, it is an American holiday with a religious and spiritual feeling into which each family, and each group of friends, may bring their own rituals and special foods.

 On Thanksgiving, some religious congregations serve a meal for the poor in their neighborhood, and of course, homeless shelters do the same.
 So it is fair to say that the American observance of Thanksgiving revolves around having a meal and sharing our meal with others.

 Separate from the American tradition of a Thanksgiving meal, there also appears to be a connection between the Jewish festival of Sukkot and the early Thanksgivings celebrated by the Puritans in the New World.
 I want to begin by telling the story of the Puritans, how they came to settle in the New World, and how they hosted a group of Native Americans for the first Thanksgiving celebration in the year 1621.
 I also want to talk about the Puritan celebration of Thanksgiving two years later, in 1623, when it had become more of a religious celebration.